ISF-DDU/.github/profile/README.md

 ISF offers a wide range of activities and opportunities for students, including:

 - **🛠️ Workshops:** Technical workshops, coding bootcamps, and skill development sessions.
-- **💡 Hackathons:** Engage in hackathons and coding challenges.
 - **🎙️ Guest Lectures:** Interactive sessions with industry experts.
 - **📚 Projects:** Collaborative projects to apply your skills.
-- **🏆 Competitions:** Participate in tech and innovation competitions.
 - **🌐 Networking:** Connect with like-minded students and professionals.
-- **🚀 Entrepreneurship:** Explore startup ideas and entrepreneurship.

 ---